-- (iv) Expenditures not properly substantiated; - (v) Whether proper books of accounts have been kept.
-Where in the presentation of statements there are deviations of material nature from the generally accepted accounting principles applied on a consistent basis, these should be disclosed; - (c) Other matters which should be brought to the notice of the General Conference such as: - (i) Cases of fraud or presumptive fraud; - Wasteful or improper expenditure of the Organization's money or other assets (notwithstanding that the accounting for the transaction may be correct); - (iii) Expenditure likely to commit the Organization to further outlay on a large scale; - (iv) Any defect in the general system or detailed regulations governing the control of receipts and disbursements or of supplies and equipment; - (v) Expenditure not in accordance with the intention of the General Conference after making allowance for duly authorized transfers within the budget; - (vi) Expenditure in excess of appropriations as amended by duly authorized transfers within the budget; - (vii) Expenditure not in conformity with the authority which governs it; - (d) The accuracy or otherwise of the supplies and equipment records as determined by stocktaking and examination of the records.
-In addition, the reports may contain reference to: - (e) Transactions accounted for in a previous financial period concerning which further information has been obtained or transactions in a later financial period concerning which it seems desirable that the General Conference should have early knowledge. - 7.
-The External Auditor may make such observations with respect to his findings resulting from the audit and such comments on the Director-General's financial report as he deems appropriate to the General Conference or to the Executive Board or to the Director-General. - 8.
-Whenever the External Auditor's scope of audit is restricted, or whenever he is unable to obtain sufficient evidence, he shall refer to the matter in his opinion and report, making clear in the report the reasons for his comments, and the effect on the financial position and the financial transactions as recorded.
+- (b) Matters affecting the completeness or accuracy of the accounts, including where appropriate: - (i) Information necessary to the correct interpretation of the accounts; - (ii) Any amounts which ought to have been received but which have not been brought to account; - (iii) Any amounts for which a legal or contingent obligation exists and which have not been recorded or reflected in the financial statements; - (iv) Expenditures not properly substantiated; - (v) Whether proper books of accounts have been kept.
+Where in the presentation of statements there are deviations of material nature from the generally accepted accounting principles applied on a consistent basis, these should be disclosed; - (c) Other matters which should be brought to the notice of the General Conference such as: - (i) Cases of fraud or presumptive fraud; - (ii) Wasteful or improper expenditure of the Organization's money or other assets (notwithstanding that the accounting for the transaction may be correct); - (iii) Expenditure likely to commit the Organization to further outlay on a large scale; - (iv) Any defect in the general system or detailed regulations governing the control of receipts and disbursements or of supplies and equipment; - (v) Expenditure not in accordance with the intention of the General Conference after making allowance for duly authorized transfers within the budget; - (vi) Expenditure in excess of appropriations as amended by duly authorized transfers within the budget; - (vii) Expenditure not in conformity with the authority which governs it; - (d) The accuracy or otherwise of the supplies and equipment records as determined by stocktaking and examination of the records. - In addition, the reports may contain reference to: - (e) Transactions accounted for in a previous financial period concerning which further information has been obtained or transactions in a later financial period concerning which it seems desirable that the General Conference should have early knowledge. - 7.
+The External Auditor may make such observations with respect to his findings resulting from the audit and such comments on the Director-General's financial report as he deems appropriate to the General Conference or to the Executive Board or to the Director-General.
+Additionally, the External Auditor may at any time present reports to the Executive Board and the Director-General if in the External Auditor's opinion there are significant, urgent or pressing matters that need to be reported.